Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 27 Maret 2026 18.01.47 UTC
+- WIB: Jumat, 27 Maret 2026 18.51.26 UTC
-- WITA: Jumat, 27 Maret 2026 19.01.47 UTC
+- WITA: Jumat, 27 Maret 2026 19.51.26 UTC
-- WIT: Jumat, 27 Maret 2026 20.01.47 UTC
+- WIT: Jumat, 27 Maret 2026 20.51.26 UTC

 Kutipan Inspiratif:
-"There is only one thing worse than fighting with allies and that is fighting without them."
+"Technology is the fashion of the '90s.
+It affects everyone, and everyone is interested in it - either from fear of being left behind or because they have a real need to use technology."

-Kategori: friendship
+Kategori: technology